jsaileruow/radi-db/README.md

 The central objective of the MaCFP working group is to target fundamental progress in fire science and to advance predictive fire modeling.
-The purpose of this database is to host high-quality experimental data for the purpose of validating physics-based fire models.
+The purpose of this database is to host high-quality experimental and benchmark simulation data for the purpose of validating physics-based fire models.
 The working group meets before the IAFSS conference currently held every three years.